lodeous/lodeous.github.io/index.md

 ### Welcome to my personal github portfolio!

-Hello my name is Caleb Wilson and I am an aspiring applied mathematician.
+Hello my name is Caleb Wilson and I am an applied mathematician.
 I like math, programming, machine learning, and strategy games.
 This github portfolio is here to showcase some of my work.

 ### Risk Game analysis with PyRisk